-Soil profiles from the first National Soil Inventory Sampling programme, sampled between 1978 and 1988, are identified by National Grid Reference, which provides a unique primary key, since no two soil profiles were sampled at the same location.
+The Soil profiles from the first National Soil Inventory Sampling programme, sampled between 1978 and 1988, were identified by National Grid Reference, and this was used in the Scottish soils Database as a unique primary key since no two soil profiles should have been sampled at the same location.
 The soil morphological data (profile descriptions) and site characteristics were either recorded on forms designed for the purpose or on field computers.
-Textual field descriptions were recorded as codes in the field (see above) and these codes (along with decoding routines) are stored in the database.
+Textual field descriptions were recorded as codes in the field (see Appendices 2, 3 and 4) and these codes (along with decoding routines) were stored in the database.
 Data from the forms were double-entered into the computer and cross-checked for typing errors.
 Samples were given unique identification numbers and linked to the field data by grid reference, depth and horizon symbols.
-Analytical data returned from the laboratory were subject to the same double-entry validation procedure.
+Analytical data returned from the laboratory were subjected to the same double-entry validation procedure.

 Data were originally stored in DBASE II and transferred to an Oracle® Relational Database Management System around 1988.
-Each time data were migrated to different or newer versions of database software, a range of routines written in the language of the new database were run to validate the data against known values.
-As an additional check, profile descriptions were produced and validated by the soil surveyor responsible for the data collection.
+Each time data were migrated to different or newer versions of the database software, a range of routines written in the language of the new database were run to validate the data against known values.
+As an additional check on data entry, profile descriptions were produced and validated by the soil surveyor responsible for the data collection.